 The Megan Cornog Memorial Highway Safety Scholarship

-The Megan Cornog Memorial Highway Safety Scholarship is awarded to a student with an interest in transportation who is enrolled full time in a master's program at any of the University of North Carolina campuses in the fall of the year in which the scholarship is awarded.
+The Megan Cornog Memorial Highway Safety Scholarship is awarded to a student with an interest in transportation who is enrolled full-time in a graduate program, working toward a master's degree, at any of the University of North Carolina system campuses.

 Named in memory of HSRC staff member Megan Cornog, the purpose of the scholarship is to foster the education and professional development of graduate students with an interest in transportation related areas, including, but not limited to, engineering, driver behavior, planning, public health and environmental issues.